57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 Account Abstraction is similar to a Contract Account with the characteristics of an EOA (Externally Owned Account).
 It allows transactions and accounts to be decoupled from the underlying layer and become the role of high-level smart contracts.

 ### Private Key Management
 In the [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337), one can freely use the desired signature algorithm because the signature is no longer limited to Ethereum's traditional ECDSA.
 Therefore, AA Wallet can essentially support native multi-signature wallets (MultiSig Wallets), allowing for more flexible joint account management by multiple parties.
-It is also possible to reset the ownership of contract accounts through social recovery, using email verification, such as, Gmail to regain access to contract accounts such as [UniPass Wallet](https://docs.wallet.unipass.id/).
+It is also possible to reset the ownership of contract accounts through social recovery, using email verification, such as Gmail, to regain access to contract accounts, such as [UniPass Wallet](https://docs.wallet.unipass.id/).

 ### Enhanced Security
 A smart contract allows the AA wallet to implement multi-signature authorization and other functions, requiring approval from multiple parties before the transaction is completed.
 Compared with relying solely on private keys, this reduces the risk of unauthorized access.